ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/install-external-dns.md

 Let's see how you can install `ExternalDNS` in your EKS cluster.

-## Step 1: Step 1: Get the Required IAM Policy
+## Step 1: Get the Required IAM Policy

 First, get the [IAM Policy]{:target="_blank"} from official git repository.
 It should look something like this: